Citrinae-Lime/Riru/README.md

   So we need to replace these functions with ours.
 This part is simple, hook `jniRegisterNativeMethods` since all Java native methods in `libandroid_runtime.so` is registered through this function.
   Then we can call the original `jniRegisterNativeMethods` again to replace them.

-## How does Hide works?

-From v22.0, Riru provides a hidden mechanism (idea from [Haruue Icymoon](https://github.com/haruue)), make the memory of Riru and module to anonymous memory to hide from "`/proc/maps` string scanning".

 ## Build

 Gradle tasks: